moraeslucas/MyPersonalLibrary/README.md

 # myPersonalLibrary
-Application for managing your Personal Library
+Application for managing your Personal Library.
+For more information, please see the file Application-Guide.pdf

+PS: The Zip files were compressed with 7-Zip